dzeber/fill-redash-from-source/README.md

 * Next to the save button is a hamburger menu which has a "Show API Key" menu item.
 Copy the query API key.
 * In `autogen.yaml`, create a new query definition using the query ID and query API key from above.
 * It may be useful to prototype the query text in the re:dash UI before copying it to the YAML.

+### To sync edits made to a query in the web interface

+* Edit the query and visualizations at https://sql.telemetry.mozilla.org/.
+* Execute and Save the query.
+* Look for the query ID in the URL: https://sql.telemetry.mozilla.org/queries/*id*/source.
+* Run `python update_manifest.py autogen.yaml API_KEY QUERY_ID`, or replace `API_KEY` with `-k KEY_FILE` if the API key is to be read from a file.
+* This can be used to automatically pull in information for a new query created as above.

+The `update_manifest.py` script operates as follows:

+* It can be called with one or more query IDs, or with no query IDs, and a YAML file path that may or may not exist.
+* If one or more query IDs are given, then for each of these:
+    - If a previous version of the query already exists in the YAML, it is updated.
+    - Otherwise it is appended.
+* If the YAML file does not yet exist, it is created and contains listings for each of the specified queries
+* If no query IDs are given, all queries listed in the manifest are updated (in this case, the YAML file must exist).
+* Query information that is synced includes the query code, ID, name, description, update schedule, as well as information about any visualizations (excluding the default table output, which is considered a "visualization" in re:dash).
+* __Note: the YAML file is overwritten.__

 ## About API Keys ##